Plug-in electric vehicles in Norway: Plug-in segment is replacing diesel cars

-In January 2017 the electrified passenger car segment for the first time ever surpassed monthly combined sales of new cars with a conventional diesel or gasoline engine.
+In January 2017 the electrified passenger car segment for the first time ever surpassed monthly combined sales of new cars with a conventional diesel or petrol engine.
 Sales of plug-in hybrids, all-electric cars and conventional hybrids achieved a market share of 51.4% of new car sales.
 The diesel car segment excluding hybrids had a market share of 23.9%.
 A new record was set in December 2017, when the plug-in car segment achieved a monthly market share of 50% of new registrations, 27.6% for all-electric cars and 22.4% for plug-in hybrids, both individually surpassing the market share of the diesel car segment excluding hybrids (18.8%).
-Cars powered only by gasoline represented 22.7% of new car sales.
+Cars powered only by petrol represented 22.7% of new car sales.
 The plug-in segment set a new record market share in 2017 with 39.2% of new passenger cars registered.
-The all-electric segment market share was 20.8% and the plug-in hybrid car segment was 18.4%, while the diesel-only segment was 23.1%, down from 30.8% in 2016, and gasoline-only was 24.7%, down from 29.0% in 2016.
-Adding conventional hybrids, the electrified segment for the first time ever in any country surpassed the combined annual registrations of cars only powered by gasoline or diesel, with a market share of 52.2% of new cars registrations in 2017.
+The all-electric segment market share was 20.8% and the plug-in hybrid car segment was 18.4%, while the diesel-only segment was 23.1%, down from 30.8% in 2016, and petrol-only was 24.7%, down from 29.0% in 2016.
+Adding conventional hybrids, the electrified segment for the first time ever in any country surpassed the combined annual registrations of cars only powered by petrol or diesel, with a market share of 52.2% of new cars registrations in 2017.

 The combined market share of the plug-in car segment in September 2018 rose to 60.2% of new car registrations, becoming the world's highest-ever monthly market share for the plug-in electric passenger segment in Norway, and in any country.
-The market share of all-electric cars was 45.3% and 14.9% for plug-in hybrids, while the market share for cars powered only by diesel fell to 12.4% and gasoline-only to 16.1%.
+The market share of all-electric cars was 45.3% and 14.9% for plug-in hybrids, while the market share for cars powered only by diesel fell to 12.4% and petrol-only to 16.1%.
 Accounting for conventional hybrids, the electrified segment achieved a record 71.5% market share in September 2018.

 The combined market share of plug-in passenger cars reached 49.1% in 2018, and passed the 50% mark in 2019 with 55.9%, of which, electric cars represented 42.4% of new car registrations.
-In 2019 the market share of diesel-powered passenger cars fell to 16.0% and for gasoline car dropped to 15.7%.
+In 2019 the market share of diesel-powered passenger cars fell to 16.0% and for petrol car dropped to 15.7%.